darshanakgr/workflow-simulator/README.md

 # Workflow Simulator

-A npm module is to monitor the state changes of chained task in real-time.
+A clould service and a npm module is to monitor the state changes of chained task in real-time.
 It also provides an interface to connect with the cloud service which is hosted on http://workflow-simulator.herokuapp.com/.

 <blockquote>
     An account created on our cloud service will be required to perform the following tasks.